Do You Know the Incredible Stages of Sleep?

 - In this stage of sleep, you start having much slower brain wave activity than in the previous stage.
 These are the delta waves, which are interspersed with rapid but smaller waves.

-- In this stage of sleep, a person usually remains for two to three minutes without eye movements and can be difficult to wake up.
+- And so, in this stage of sleep, a person usually remains for two to three minutes without eye movements and can be difficult to wake up.

 - Sensory stimuli are completely blocked.
 When a person wakes up during this stage, they may feel disoriented and confused.